Yasin Bhatkal: Terrorism

-He became the operational-head of Indian Mujahideen when Riyaz and Iqbal Bhatkal fled post the Batla House encounter in 2008.
-He setup a bomb manufacturing facility in Delhi which were later used in the Delhi bombings, he had been detained for theft in 2009 in Kolkata but was let off after cops could not identify him.
+He became the operational head of Indian Mujahideen when Riyaz and Iqbal Bhatkal fled post the Batla House encounter in 2008.
+He set up a bomb manufacturing facility in Delhi which were later used in the Delhi bombings, he had been detained for theft in 2009 in Kolkata but was let off after cops could not identify him.
 He also founded a terror module of the Indian Mujahideen in Darbhanga, Bihar and another in Ranchi, Jharkhand.
 Yasin is accused of direct involvement in over 10 separate bombings in India.
 These include the 13 September 2008 Delhi bombings, 2010 Varanasi bombing, and the 2011 Delhi bombing.
 He is also suspected to have played an active role in the 2006 Mumbai train bombings.

 Bhatkal was also involved in the 2008 Ahmedabad bombings.
 According to Ahmedabad Crime Branch, Bhatkal arrived in Ahmedabad in July 2008, where he rented a house in Danilimda along with Asadullah Akhtar alias Haddi.
 The bombs used to carry out the series of 21 bomb blasts in the city on 26 July 2008 were made in the rented premises.

 He was caught on CCTV while carrying out the 2012 Pune bombing and the 2013 Hyderabad blasts.
 Indian Investigators suspect Yasin, had planted one of the bombs on Jangli Maharaj road on 1 August, when four low-intensity blasts occurred in Pune.